PyDPF: A Python Package for Differentiable Particle Filtering: Package validation

 where $N=2000$ is the total number of trajectories, $\x^{i,j}_{\text{PF}}, \x^{i,j}_{\text{Kalman}}$ are the estimates of the latent state of the particle filter and Kalman filter respectively for trajectory $i$ and time-step $j$; and the fractional log-likelihood factor errors are defined as:

 where $\hat{\ell}^{n,t}$ are the estimates of $p\bra{y_{t}\mid y_{0:t-1}}$.

 We compare run times for both the CPU and GPU.
-Refer to Section \ref{sec:ssms:pf:imp} for instructions on running a particle filter, and Section \ref{sec:ssms:ssms:imp} for instructions on defining a model in \pkg{PyDPF}.
+Refer to Section \ref{sec:ssms:pf} for instructions on running a particle filter, and Section \ref{sec:ssms:ssms} for instructions on defining a model in \pkg{PyDPF}.

 The idealised parallel time-complexity for the filtering algorithm on the GPU is $\mathcal{O}\bra{T\log K}$.
-We conjecture that the time differences between the number of particles is largely due to memory management overheads; with higher particle counts the GPU will have to clear and reallocate memory more frequently.
+We conjecture that the time differences across particle counts are largely due to memory management overheads; with higher particle counts the GPU will have to clear and reallocate memory more frequently.
 Additionally, the GPU has a finite number of threads available.
 The details of low level memory management are obscured by \pkg{PyTorch}, and therefore we cannot give a precise reason why the fastest time on GPU is achieved with $K=10^{3}$ particles rather than the expected $K=25$ particles as on the CPU.
 We believe this is due to \pkg{CUDA} more efficiently chunking larger tensors.